jeremynoesen/AISpongeLite/README.md

 SpongeBob's House, Patrick's House, Squidward's House, Sandy's Treedome, Krusty Krab, Chum Bucket, Boating School, News Studio, Rock Bottom, and Bikini Bottom.

+Locations must be written exactly as shown above, excluding capitalization.

 ## Usage

-Only one of the following commands can be used at a time globally.
+Only one of the following commands can be used at a time globally:

 - `/episode`: Generate an audio-only episode.
+If an episode takes longer than 15 minutes to generate, it will be automatically cancelled due to Discord's interaction timeout limit.
 - `/chat`: Chat with a character.
+History is not remembered, so each message is independent.
+Your display name is sent so the character can address you.
 - `/tts`: Synthesize character speech.
+This is a shortcut to FakeYou's service.
+It is also the only way to access Squidward's and Sandy's Rehydrated voice models.

 ## Demonstration